msainz/dropbox_git_repo_creator/README.md

 # Dropbox git repo creator

-Dropbox can be a great alternative to github if you want to hack away at a small project either alone or on a team of 2-3, without necessarily using up a github repo.
+Dropbox can be a great alternative to GitHub if you want to hack away at a small project either alone or on a team of 2-3, without necessarily using up a private GitHub repo.

 ####Advantages